 My friend Mike Defilippis decided to call me out on his under construction website for not writing a post since February 7th.
 Since he’s about to graduate and I took the jump into the real world 4 months ago, I decided to write this post in his honor.
 Below are 4 things I learned in my 4 months after graduation.

 - The most important thing at your first job is the people who you work with: I’ve spoken with folks who had really interesting positions at the same time I graduated in January, but later confided in me that their boss was a douche.
 I saw someone else face a shitstorm of negativity from their boss when they left their job to work at another company.
 Follow the people first, then the company and role.
 You want to work for managers and with peers who will empower you to succeed and make you bring your A-game.
 You’ll go farther that way.

-- An internship != the same thing as a job: Even if you had amazing opportunities, being somewhere for three months is a much different experience than knowing you’ll be somewhere for a longer time.
+- Internship experience != job experience: Even if you had amazing opportunities, being somewhere for three months is a much different experience than knowing you’ll be somewhere for a longer time.
 It’s kind of hard to explain, but you’ll understand this better after your first couple of months working.
 There’s no beginning, middle or end.
 Just a long beginning and an abrupt end.